aoloe/MarkdownPresenter/pipe_rmll.md

 <!---
 Still, the terminal feels very old.
 It's Very effective for many tasks, but I'm sure that we can found alternative ways to use a pipe.

+There is a node based photo editor that is in its starting blocs (and should have been presented here) and -- if I look at it -- it much closer to what I imagine a Pipe for graphics should look like
 -->

 !